 - The penetration testing verifies that segmentation controls/methods are operating and effective, and isolate all out-of-scope systems from systems in the [cardholder data environment].

-Verify that the test was performed by a qualified internal resource or qualified external third party and, if applicable, organizational independence of the tested exists (not required to be a QSA or ASV).”
+Verify that the test was performed by a qualified internal resource or a qualified external third party and, if applicable, organizational independence of the tested exists (not required to be a QSA or ASV).”

 Who does this change impact?